lgsvl/simulator/Docs/docs/python-api.md

 you should see an `Api` folder in the root.
 The Python API interface is fully contained in this folder.

-1. Go inside this folder and run the follwing command to install Python files and necessary dependencies:
+1. Go inside this folder and run the following command to install Python files and necessary dependencies:

     ```